ionicstraw/all-i-can-give-u-is-sep-oct-nov-dec-jan-if-i-dont-get-in-then-WhatCouldPossiblyHappen-IDunnoAnymore/README.md

 my SIL made brownies and theyre so delicious, im gonna eat them all hahaha im not going to but i want to, shes really good at baking. my brother and his wife are moving out from maryland to NJ (like jersey city/hoboken) and he was saying that their apartment was giving them a hard time to extend their lease and they went to the office and my brother's like, yeah my wife is an attorney, so they backed down, started apologizing hahaha i remember my apt in philly, in 2017, i asked them to give me an extra day to pack and they said it was okay and not a problem, then the next month, the charged me an extra month's rent! and i was like wtf, it was $1150, fking grifters, and then i made a deal with people above them to charge me half that, thats so lame apt buildings do that.

+so fyi im going to be working with my bro in his company that does data sci on medicare data in DC next, but i told him, give me until jan 2026, if nothing works out, lets do that, and im going to learn more python/rust for the next few months

 ------------------
 # Oct
 ------------------